 6. Art Inc. - The Essential Guide for Building Your Career as an Artist by Lisa Congdon

-Artists who dream of turning their passion into a career need only the expert guidance in Art, Inc. Lisa Congdon unveils the multiplicity of ways to make a living from art, including illustration, licensing, fine art sales, print sales and teaching and offers practical advice on cultivating a business mind-set, selling and promoting work and more.
+Artists who dream of turning their passion into a career need only the expert guidance in Art, Inc. Lisa Congdon unveils the multiplicity of ways to make a living from art, including illustration, licensing, fine art sales, print sales and teaching.
+She offers practical advice on cultivating a business mindset, selling and promoting work and more.
 Trade secrets from art world pros including such luminaries as Paula Scher, Nikki McClure and Mark Hearld make Art, Inc. the ultimate resource for aspiring artists ready for success.

 Priced at £10.68 | Buy the Book

 7. The Artist's Guide to Selling Work by Annabelle Ruston